laneslexicon/lexicon_documentation/docs/other/orths.md

       <orth type="arrow" lang="ar">Ald~ahora falaA SaAma walaA A^al~aY</orth>

 The fix has to be applied to the XML and then processed and loaded into the database using the provided [script](../dev-guide/scripts.md#orths).
-So for example, the above entry (n1226) occurs in the file _A0.xml:
+For example, the above entry (n1226) occurs in the file _A0.xml.
+After the XML has been edited:

     perl orths.pl --db lexicon.sqlite --node n1126 --perseus ../xml/_A0.xml

+The script will apply the changes to the database.

+As the author of the software gradually identifies which of the 3577 cases fall on line breaks, updates will be made available and distributed as XML files.
+(See [here](../other/dbupdate.md) for information how to apply partial updates.)

+Please [report](../contact.md)  any cases you find.